Common questions

 Git Branch - Enter the name of the default branch for the repository.
 This is usually

-By default, dbt uses this schema as a prefix to name other schemas.
+Default Schema - Enter the default schema your dbt project writes models to (i.e., without any custom schema overrides). dbt uses this value as a prefix when naming other schemas.
 For example, if your database has

 - Click Save.